Updated January 2017

 The best part is that this mattress is fully washable (say what?!).
 Yes, the whole thing.
 You can remove the zipped cover and and give the mattress a bath.
 Yes, like… in the bath tub.
 With soap and water.
 Great for passing down to younger kids.
 You can also recycle it at the end of its life.
 Love the Newton!

 2. Waterproof mattress cover(s)

-3. Crib sheets (the fitted kind) Qty 3 –
+3. Crib sheets (the fitted kind)

-Get some good quality crib sheets because you’ll use them for the next 2-3 years and they’ll take a lot of abuse along the way.
+Get at least three good quality crib sheets because you’ll use them for the next 2-3 years and they’ll take a lot of abuse along the way.
 The sheet that parents can’t live without is the QuickZip Crib Sheet, which can easily be changed (at 3 am) without having to remove the whole damn crib mattress.
 Just get one QuickZip Crib Sheet (which includes the Drop-In Base and one Zip-On Sheet) and multiple QuickZip Crib Zip-On Sheets.

 The Zip-On Sheet can be easily swapped out for another one when dirtied (see the product video here.)
 Don’t forget to purchase a flat waterproof mattress pad.
 The flat pad lays right under the sheet and if it gets soiled, you just pull it up – no need to deal with lifting the mattress.

 4. A “breathable” crib bumper, for 5+ months (*read below…)

 5. If you get a Pack ‘N Play, get a play yard sheet.